ent doctor

 When to see an ENT

-Your general physician may be able to diagnose a minor problem.
-However, an ENT can do specific tests to identify a disorder of your head or neck.
+Your primary care provider can often diagnose minor problems, especially if the condition is acute.
+However, an ENT physician can perform specific tests to identify a disorder of your head or neck, or identify chronic conditions.

-You should see an ENT if you or a loved one has the following complaints:
+You should see an ENT if you have any of these issues:

 • Gastroesophageal reflux disease (GERD)